just-js/just/VSCode.md

 # Start in VSCode

 - open the 'just' folder in vscode

+you should be prompted to "Reopen in Container".
+Click that button.

 - wait for container to be built and started
 - open a terminal in vscode